stormchaserroleplaying/stormchaserRPG/Spells/1/Evocation/index.md

 *You surround your attacker in hellish flames.*

-Make a spell attack roll vs the Dexterity defence of the creature that damaged you.
+Make a evocation attack roll vs the Dexterity defence of the creature that damaged you.
 On a hit, it takes 2d10 fire damage.
 On a miss, it takes half as much damage.

 This spell triggers the first time that you take damage, with the following exceptions: on your turn, or when you roll initiative, you may declare a specific trigger for this spell, or not to use it at all.